sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/okta-aws.rst

 6. Configuring Automatic Provisioning

 Click on Provisioning tab under the AWS SSO Application.
 Select Enable API Integration.
-Then copy / paste the values Base URL (paste the value copied in AWS Single Sign-On Console SCIM endpoint) and API Token (paste the value copied AWS Single Sign-On Console Access token).
-Please be sure to remove the trailing / at the end of the URL.
-The URL ends with scim/v2.
+Then copy/paste the values of Base URL (paste the value copied in AWS Single Sign-On Console SCIM endpoint) and API Token (paste the value copied AWS Single Sign-On Console Access token).
+Please be sure to remove the trailing forward slash(/) at the end of the URL.
+The URL usually ends in ``scim/v2``.

 .. figure:: ../../../_assets/configuration/aws-sso/provisoning.PNG
    :alt: aws sso